rapidez/docs/src/4.x/semantic-search.md

 ### Frontend

 The query used to get search results needs to include our new vector field.
-We can overwrite the query with the `query` prop on the [listing component](theming.md#listing-component).
+You can overwrite the default query using the `query` prop on the [listing component](theming.md#listing-component).
 First [publish the Blade template](theming.md#views) and edit: `resources/views/vendor/rapidez/components/listing.blade.php`

-Add a a new custom function name:
+Add a new custom function name:
 ```php
 <listing
     ...